 SECP can provide assistance not only in investigations but also in other types of inquiry, as part of a compliance program for preventing illicit activities.
-It can also exchange general information about matters of regulatory concern, including financial and other supervisory information, technical expertise, surveillance and enforcement techniques, and investor education.
-The form of assistance may include:
+It can also exchange general information about matters of regulatory concern, including financial and other supervisory information, technical expertise, surveillance and enforcement techniques, [AML/CFT information]2 and investor education.
+The []3 assistance may include: